 What is local SEO?

-By practicing the best SEO strategies and focusing on local SEO ranking factors, small businesses can improve their organic SEO traffic and visibility with customers in their vicinity.
-However, to gather information for local searches, search engines depend on indicators such as local content, social profile pages, customer reviews, and citations.
+To gather information for local searches, search engines depend on indicators such as local content, social profile pages, customer reviews, and citations.
+So make sure you have setup your social profiles, and have got listed on local directories!
 With these signals pointing back to your website, it makes it easier for you to rank on Google’s local listing.

 Why is local SEO important?